 I think these make cute ornaments, present tags, and even wood coasters.
-You could also use the marker to personalize the wood on the musical Christmas trees from my last post
+You could also use the marker to personalize the wood on the musical Christmas trees from my last post.

 For the “God with us” ornament, I actually used a rubber stamp.
 Instead of inking it with a stamp pad, I “colored” the stamp with my Scorch Marker and then stamped the wood with it.

 Amazon has tons of these little wood pieces, sold in bulk.
-Here’s where I picked up my hearts
+Here’s where I picked up my hearts and hexagons.

 “Never let the fire in your heart go out.
 Keep it alive.
 Serve the Lord.”
 Romans 12:11 NIRV